googleapis/google-cloud-python/packages/google-cloud-logging/docs/stdlib-usage.rst

 It's possible to tie the Python :mod:`logging` module directly into Google Cloud Logging.
-To use it, create a :class:`CloudLoggingHandler <google.cloud.logging.CloudLoggingHandler>` instance from your Logging client.
+To use it, create a :class:`CloudLoggingHandler <google.cloud.logging_v2.handlers.CloudLoggingHandler>` instance from your Logging client.

 .. code-block:: python